Royal College of Psychiatrists: Policy and campaigns

-The college runs campaigns, including Choose Psychiatry, which has helped increase the fill rate of posts from 78% in 2018 to 100% in 2020, as well as calling for parity in the funding of mental health services.
+The college runs various campaigns.
+Its "Choose Psychiatry" campaign has helped to increase the fill rate of posts from 78% in 2018 to 100% in 2020.
+The college has called for parity in the funding of mental health services.

+On assisted dying, the college's policy is neutral on the principles involved but was critical of some of the specific proposals in the Terminally Ill Adults (End of Life) Bill proposed in 2025.

 List of presidents

 The president is elected for a three-year term and serves as head of the Royal College of Psychiatrists.